A nonperturbative test of nucleation calculations for strong phase transitions: Discussion

 For phenomenological studies of cosmological phase transitions, and their gravitational wave signals, our results demonstrate that the widely-used tree-level and local potential approximations give relatively poor accuracy for the logarithm of the bubble nucleation rate.
 The full one-loop approximation fares significantly better.
 This calculation can be carried out in simple models using existing numerical tools~\cite{Ekstedt:2023sqc}, but is still out of reach for e.g.~scalar extensions of the Standard Model.

 While our lattice simulations give reliable and precise predictions for the nucleation rate, their calculation is slow.
 To use such lattice simulations for phenomenological studies of cosmological phase transitions, faster sampling of the relevant bubble configurations is needed.
 We have identified one direction of progress, through the development of order parameters optimised to enhance the sampling of tunnelling configurations.
 Our quadratic order parameter $\op = \bar{\phi}^2 - 2A \bar{\phi}$ was crucial for efficiently simulating the larger volumes.
-In a subsequent paper we will explore this further and also set out how our computations can be applied to predictions of the gravitational wave spectrum.